Welcome to Nurse Practitioner Central

-We understand the challenges you face as a nurse practitioner who treats patients with bipolar depression.
+We understand the challenges you face as a nurse practitioner who treats adults and pediatric patients (10 to 17 years) with bipolar depression.
 That’s why we’ve created an online resource for nurse practitioners just like you.
 Welcome to Nurse Practitioner Central.

 Want to see more videos about bipolar depression and LATUDA?

-Looking for more tools to use with your patients?
+Looking for more tools to use with your patients and their caregivers?

 Patient Profiles & NP Perspectives

-Diagnosing bipolar depression in a patient previously unresponsive to antidepressant therapy
+Diagnosing bipolar depression in an adult patient previously unresponsive to antidepressant therapy

-Diagnostic workup for a patient with bipolar depression
+Diagnostic workup for an adult patient with bipolar depression

 Find answers to your questions about LATUDA and the LATUDA Savings Card.

 1. Hirschfeld RM, Cass AR, Holt DCL, Carlson CA. Screening for bipolar disorder in patients treated for depression in a family medicine clinic.
 J Am Board Fam Pract.
 2005;18:233-239.

 2. Calabrese JR, Muzina DJ, Kemp DE, et al. Predictors of bipolar disorder among patients currently treated for major depression.
 MedGenMed.
 2006;8(3):38.